JoanVasquez/react-redux-implementation/README.md

-# CONFIGURANDO WEBPACK CON REACT JS
+# CONFIGURANDO REDUX EN REACT JS
 In this code I will show you how to configure Redux with React JS.
 The main functionality of this code will be to implement react-redux in React JS.

 Whether this project helped, please donate for a coffee.